 Get Personal with an Erin Go Bragh Snorkel Sailing Trip

-Post Maria- They lost both boats in Maria, BUT a new boat is on it’s way and they will be starting trips again mid-November 2018!
+Post Maria- They lost both boats in Maria, BUT Capt Dan got a new boat and has reopened as Calico Jack Pirate Ship!!

 There are many places to snorkel around the island of Puerto Rico, and most of the best snorkeling in the north-east is around the out-islands of Culebra and Vieques and the small islets off of Fajardo (Icacos, Lobos, Palominos and Palominitos).
 Access to these islets is provided by different types of boats out of the various marinas in the Fajardo area.
 There are two sailing options, the large catamarans and smaller 6-passenger sailboats like Erin Go Bragh.

 If you’re looking for a party boat with lots of people, then look no further than one of the companies that run a snorkel catamaran.
 These large sail boats typically carry 40 or more passengers of all ages and skill level.
 All of those catamaran operators are fundamentally the same, they all go to almost the exact same spots, at the same time, and follow almost the exact same schedule.
 It is a fun but crowded day.

 Erin Go Bragh Sailboat Charters

 If you’re looking for something that’s more intimate, more relaxing, less crowded, and a lot less cookie cutter than the catamarans, then you should check out Erin Go Bragh Charters.

 We went on a snorkeling day sail the other day with Capt.
 Bill and Ingrid aboard the 50-foot Gulfstar Ketch Sailboat, the Erin Go Bragh III.
 Though this sailboat heads for the some of the same spots for snorkeling as the catamarans, this trip had a distinctly different feel to it.